Azure/CanadaPubSecALZ/docs/onboarding/configuration-scripts.md

 # Configuration Scripts

-> Copyright (c) Microsoft Corporation.
-  Licensed under the MIT license.
-  THIS CODE AND INFORMATION ARE PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY AND/OR FITNESS FOR A PARTICULAR PURPOSE.

 ## Introduction

 This document discusses the scripts available to help simplify creating and using configuration files for a CanadaPubSecALZ deployment.